sheynkman-lab/Long-Read-Proteogenomics/modules/PG_6FrameTranslation/README.md

-# Long REad SMARTLinkCSS
+# Proteogenomics 6FrameTranslation
 *Description of the module*

 ## Input
-- A
+- SQANTI3 isoform structure file
+- ENSG to genename map
-- B
+- PacBio transcript FASTA

 ## Output
-- C
-- D
+- FASTA of the "protein space" for each gene

 ## Soure Module(s)
-- None
+-

 ## Target Module(s)
 - None